autonity/docs.autonity.org/concepts/ofd/index.md

 Note that every committee member node generates an activity report based on its _local view_ of network activity.
 Local views may differ across committee members depending on the network and individual committee member liveness.
 For example, node `X` sent a message which never arrived at node `Y` due to networking issues.

 Inactivity is _detected_ by the use of BLS signatures to prove activity.
 Validators sign consensus messages using their [consensus key](/concepts/validator/#p2p-node-keys-autonitykeys).
 During block proposal, the block proposer for height $h$ will aggregate the _precommit_ signatures of height $h - \Delta$ into an $ActivityProof$, which is included in the header of $h$. $\Delta$ is defined as a number of blocks, so each block header contains a historical record of committee activity at block height $h - \Delta$.

-$\Delta$ is the number of blocks committee members wait for before generating an _activity proof_.
-The _activity proof_ for block height $h$ is not computed until block height $h+\Delta$.
-This constraint allows for the p2p network's _GST + Delta_ latency assumption for timely consensus gossiping, and that a _block proposer_ in the current epoch is unaware of consensus committee membership in the previous epoch.
+For example, the _activity proof_ for block height $h$ is not computed until block height $h + \Delta$.

 ::: {.callout-note title="What is BLS signature aggregation?" collapse="true"}
 A BLS Signature is a digital signature using the BLS12-381 elliptic curve.
 An aggregation of signatures created with this curve can be efficiently verified.